roboto84/bind/README.md

 ## About

 `Bind` is a system designed to function as a "personal internet" for the modern homesteader/researcher/user to support learning and curiosity in many realms.
 This is an ongoing project that is constantly evolving.

 Bind is currently composed of a weather tracking system (**Air**), a personalized dictionary (**Lexicon**), and a chat application (**wh00t**), including various chatbots.
 More features are coming to help communicate, perform effective research and take advantage of IoT technologies in order to be able to learn, create, analyze, and communicate all in one place.

 The overall intention for this project is to be able to easily spin up an instance to your liking, for your needs.
-Roboto can work as a LAN based system or one you host online.
+Bind can work as a LAN based system or one you host online.
 You are in control of your data, with easy access to your SQLite databases (you choose their location).

 To get started with **Bind**, simply follow the instructions below.